khanh14ph/Ezspeech/README.md

 # EzSpeech

 A modern, easy-to-use speech recognition toolkit built on PyTorch Lightning.
-EzSpeech provides state-of-the-art ASR models with clean APIs for training, evaluation, and deployment.
+EzSpeech provides state-of-the-art ASR models with clean APIs for training and evaluation.

 ## 🚀 Features